My Kind of Girl by Buddhadeva Bose (Moner Mato Meye, 1951) translated from the Bengali by Arunava Sinha (2010) Archipelago Books (2010) 150 pp

 One of the best things I did last January was subscribe to Archipelago Books.
 I have been the happy recipient of one of their beautifully produced new books nearly every month.
 I had heard of none of the books before receiving it, and each made me giddy at the prospect of reading it.
 The shame is that in the year I have only read and reviewed one of the titles, Elias Khoury’s White Masks.
 I can explain.
 Each book I’ve received from them has looked like a treat.
 And, as I like to do with treats, I’ve been putting them off, saving them for a later date, prolonging the joy of anticipation.
-That can’t work forever, obviously, but I have some good news: it worked for me with Buddhadeva Bose’s My Kind of Girl (Moner Mato Meye, 1951; tr. from the Bengali by Arunava Sinha).
+That can’t work forever, obviously, but I have some good news: it worked for me with Buddhadeva Bose’s My Kind of Girl.
 This book is, in its charming simplicity, a treat.

 The reason I picked up this particular title rather than one of the others I received this year is because it was fairly short and because the concept behind it intrigued me as the cold nights leading to winter began to arrive.
 Its structure hearkens back to The Canterbury Tales: a few travelers decide that telling stories will make the time pass more pleasantly.
 In My Kind of Girl, though, it is not April; it is a “bitingly cold night in December.”